kyleconroy/dataflakes/README.md

 Assignment 3 for CS194 Data Sciences at UC Berkeley

-## Visiualizations in DataFlakes
+## Visualizations in DataFlakes

 The first is a bar graph showing the nutritional facts for cereals grouped by the shelf they sell on, showing that cereals on the bottom shelf are often times a healthier choice.

 The second visualization is a scatter plot which tells consumers which words to look for and avoid in cereal names.
-For example, a ceral with "Wheat" in its name probably has less sugar than a cereal with "Crisp" in its name.
+For example, a cereal with "Wheat" in its name probably has less sugar than a cereal with "Crisp" in its name.

 Lastly, we use a donut chart to show the makeup of an individual cereal.
 With these charts, it's easy to see which cereals have the most sugar and which contain the highest amounts of fiber.